20 Traditional Wedding Dress Styles Around the World

 Religious couples in Afghanistan uphold tradition by engaging in a nikah ceremony, where the bride and groom are taken to different rooms and asked if they accept the other as their husband or wife.
 Once both accept the marriage, the bride and groom are pronounced as husband and wife.

-Yemeni weddings last five days!
+Traditional Yemeni weddings last five days!
 On the first, brides wear a face cover as they receives guests who bring roses and lay them before her.
 Similar to the Javanese, women in Yemen are then bathed.
-Her hands and legs are decorated with henna on the third day, and her body is similarly fashioned in jewels and gold for the fourth.
+The bride's hands and legs are decorated with henna on the third day, and her body is similarly fashioned in jewels and gold for the fourth.
 The fifth day is devoted to the wedding itself.

 Betrothed women in Tibet who take part in traditional ceremonies wear a layered, white dress made of wool with colorful aprons on top.
 Some may swap the apron for an equally vibrant robe.